quillforms/quillforms/react-docs/beforeGoingNext.md

        }}
 />
 ```
-Ok, cool, but what is the benifit of this function?
+Ok, cool, but what is the benefit of this function?

 Actually, with this handy function, you can do a lot of things.
 You have a full control on the block before going to next blocks.
 You can add more validation, send API request, conditionally rendering some blocks synchronously or based on third part api.